mj-jones15/pastProjects/README.md

 # pastProjects
-Repository for all published past projects
+Repository for all of my published past projects.